 —The incantation did not finish.

 The reaper had blinked right before the mage and had extended a bony hand towards her.
+The magic circle was shattered.

 S-hin—Just with that, the mage’s head was cleanly sliced off.
 Her headless body fell into my embrace, and I caught her on instinct.